 To apply for one of our research courses please see the University's admissions procedures for international applicants to research courses, or follow the 'apply now' links from the course description.

 Please note that you are also required to attach a detailed description of your proposed research topic which includes a synopsis, objectives, methodology, resources and references.

-Before you do this, you are advised to contact the relevant postgraduate coordinator in order to discuss potential research topics, ensure that appropriate research facilities are available and to find out about potential supervisors with expertise in the relevant field.
+Before you do this, please contact the Faculty research office via the online Research Enquiries form in order to discuss potential research topics, ensure that appropriate research facilities are available and to find out about potential supervisors with expertise in the relevant field.
 You can also find current research opportunities at Research Supervisor Connect.
 This is a vital step which you should make prior to submitting your application – admission to research programs will depend on the availability of resources, facilities and supervisors with relevant expertise, as well as your qualifications and experience.

 You may enrol in and undertake individual subjects or "units of study” rather than a full award course.
 In most cases this is considered to be “non-award” study, but if you are doing the subject for an award course for which you have enrolled at another institution then it will be called “cross institutional” study.